microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-detailedoverview.md

 ## Dispatcher

-The Dispatcher is trained across a variety of Natural Language data sources to provide a unified NLU powered dispatch capability.
-LUIS models from the Assistant, each configured Skill and questions from QnAMaker are all ingested as part of the dispatcher training process.
+The Dispatcher is trained across a variety of Natural Language data sources to provide an unified NLU powered dispatch capability.
+LUIS models from the Assistant, each configured Skill and questions from QnAMaker, are all ingested as part of the dispatcher training process.
 This training process can also provide evaluation reports to identify confusion and overlap.

 This training process creates a Dispatcher LUIS model which is then used by the Assistant to identify the component that should handle a given utterance.
 When a dialog is active the Dispatcher model is only used to identify top level intents such as Cancel for interruption scenarios.